iynehz/perl5-Algorithm-Permute/README.md

 - **Data Structures, Algorithms, and Program Style Using C** - Korsh and Garrett
 - **Algorithms from P to NP, Vol. I** - Moret and Shapiro

+# AUTHORS

+- Edwin Pratomo <edpratomo@cpan.org>
+- Stephan Loyd <stephanloyd9@gmail.com>

+# COPYRIGHT AND LICENSE

+This software is copyright (c) 1999 by Edwin Pratomo.

+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.